What is a chemical peel?

 A chemical peel can be performed in a doctor’s office or in a surgery center as an outpatient procedure.
 The skin is thoroughly cleansed with an agent that removes excess oils, and the eyes and hair are protected.
 One or more chemical solutions, such as glycolic acid, trichloroacetic acid, salicylic acid, lactic acid, or carbolic acid (phenol), are applied to the skin.

-24 hours before procedure: If you have been prescribed oral antibiotics or an oral antiviral medicine, you should begin taking those.
+If you have been prescribed oral antibiotics or an oral antiviral medicine, you should begin taking those at least 24 hours before the procedure.

 Day of peel: You will need preparation time for washing and scrubbing.
 Additionally, you will also need time for any sedation (which is optional).
 Remember: Ask your doctor if you need to have someone drive you home.